 $10 Million Gift Endows Carnegie Mellon Deanship

-Lane is principal at Bess Ventures and Advisory, a strategic management, investment and marketing services firm focused on cultivating innovations in technology.
+Bess is principal at Bess Ventures and Advisory, a strategic management, investment and marketing services firm focused on cultivating innovations in technology.
 He founded the firm in 2015, following a successful career as an operating executive.
 Bess was the chief operating officer of Zscaler Inc., an innovator in cloud-based internet security services.
-Prior to this, he was CEO of Palo Alto Networks, where he led the company through its early growth on the path to its IPO, and its position as a world leader in internet security.
+Prior to that, he was CEO of Palo Alto Networks, where he led the company through early growth on the path to its IPO and to its position as a world leader in internet security.

 “My years as a CMU student provided me with an exceptional education and the foundation that I needed to build a successful career and to become an entrepreneur,” Bess said.
 “Letty and I are honored to be part of Dietrich College’s future as its tremendous faculty guide the agenda for a modern liberal arts education and create exceptional scholars.”

 From creative writing and neuroscience to behavioral economics and bioethics, the Dietrich College is home to nine departments and programs as well as research centers that often cross disciplines, allowing the school’s world-class faculty and students to investigate and solve real-world problems.

 Among its faculty are nine fellows of the American Association for the Advancement of Science, nine members of the American Academy of Arts and Sciences, four members of the National Academy of Sciences, two members of the National Academy of Medicine and one member of the National Academy of Education.
 Its students hail from every corner of the world and train in a wide array of disciplinary approaches while focusing on research centered on humanity.

 Scheines, a professor of philosophy and champion for interdisciplinary research, was installed as dean of the Dietrich College in summer 2014 after spending nine years leading the Department of Philosophy.
 He first joined the faculty at CMU in 1990.